Eras242/multi-sig-wallet-system/README.md

 ## Documentation and Support

-For detailed API documentation, contract deployment guides, and support, refer to the Forge Foundry documentation or visit the project repository.
+For detailed API documentation, contract deployment guides, and support, refer to the Forge Foundry documentation.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.